 What Our Day Trip in Malaga Looked Like

-This is technically city center and also where you get first access to the beach areas.
-We followed it around the light house to Malagueta Beach.
+This is technically the city center and also where you get first access to the beach areas.
+We followed it around the lighthouse to Malagueta Beach.
 This is the main beach of Malaga and about ten minutes from the main city center, but still part of the city.

 This is where we got stuck.
 At every peddle turn we kept on stopping.
 There was never a shortage of super fun playgrounds.
 Where we live the playgrounds are rusty and not too stimulating.

 Thanks to that, we had tons of downtime enjoying the beach while the kids were going nuts working every angle of the climbing towers, swings and everything else.

 After they used up a lot of their energy my oldest declared he can not continue riding unless we eat.